Megha06-byte/Adaptive-rag-Agent/README.md

 # Adaptive-rag-Agent
-an intelligent adaptive rag agent which can handle queries in an optimal way

 # Overview
 An intelligent adaptive rag agent which can handle queries in an optimal way.
 It implements multiple retrieval paths (sparse, dense, hybrid, web) using threading to find the best method for current query, and using hallucination check loop for credible answer to query.